October 19, 2024

 2022: Canadiana, seniors' hockey (poem)

-2023: decorative touches, abstract graphic (fabric art)
+2023: decorative touches, abstract quilts (fabric art)

 To access the details of any item in slide format, type its title, as displayed above in red font (e.g. ... seniors' hockey), into one of the two search bars at the the top of your blog-page.
 Underneath the slide(s) for each entertaining delight that you discover, you will find a clickable link that lets you easily explore a more widespread collection of wonderments (verse, photos, wordplay, song-lyrics etc.) on the topic of your choice.